th2-net/th2-docs/content/versions/1-5-4/getting-started/requirements/software.md

     pip install cqlsh
     ```

+Also it is needed to:
+- Create user with admin rights for th2
+- Provide access to Cassandra database over network

 ## Tester box

 Tester boxes are the machines used for executing special scripts in the th2 and then acquiring results.